andifalk/secure-oauth2-oidc-workshop/lab1/README.md

 Yes, you're right.
 You should __ONLY__ use this grant flow for testing purposes as it completely bypasses the base concepts of OAuth 2.
 Especially when using the command line this is the only possible flow to use if you want to authenticate a user.
-If no user is involved then you can also use the _client credentials grant_.
+If no user is involved, then you can also use the _client credentials grant_.

 By using Postman you can also use the _authorization code grant_.